Lennox Robinson: Life

 Robinson was born in Westgrove, Douglas, County Cork and raised in a Protestant and Unionist family in which he was the youngest of seven children.
 His father, Andrew Robinson, was a middle-class stockbroker who in 1892 decided to become a clergyman in the Church of Ireland in the small Ballymoney parish, near Ballineen in West Cork.
 A sickly child, Robinson was educated by private tutor and at Bandon Grammar School.
 In August 1907, his interest in the theatre began after he went to see an Abbey production of plays by W. B. Yeats and Lady Gregory at the Cork Opera House.
 He published his first poem that same year.
 His play, The Cross Roads, was performed in the Abbey in 1909 and he became manager of the theatre towards the end of that year.
 Shortly after joining the Abbey Theatre, he was sent to London for three months to train under George Bernard Shaw as his assistant while he was directing Misalliance.
 He resigned in 1914 as a result of a disastrous tour of the United States but returned in 1919.
 He was appointed to the board of the theatre in 1923 and continued to serve in that capacity until his death, his Abbey career and production involvement can be found in the Abbey archives As a playwright, Robinson showed himself as a nationalist with plays like Patriots (1912) and Dreamers (1915).
 On the other hand, he belonged to a part of Irish society which was not seen as fully Irish.
 This division between the majority native Irish (Roman Catholics) on one side and the Anglo-Irish (Protestants) on the other can be seen in a play such as The Big House (1926), which depicts the burning of a Protestant manor home by the IRA.
-Robinson's most popular play was The Whiteheaded Boy (1916).
+Robinson's most popular plays were The Whiteheaded Boy (1916), The Big House and Drama at Inish (1933).

-Other plays included Crabbed Youth and Age (1924), The Far Off Hills (1928), Drama at Inish (1933), and Church Street (1935).
+Other plays included Crabbed Youth and Age (1924), The Far Off Hills (1928), and Church Street (1935).
 Drama at Inish, which was presented in London and on Broadway as Is Life Worth Living?, was revived as part of the 2011 season at the Shaw Festival (Niagara-on-the-Lake, Ontario, Canada), with Mary Haney as Lizzie Twohig.
 Robinson's fiction includes Eight Short Stories (1919).
 In 1931 he published a biography of Bryan Cooper, who had recently died.
 In 1951, he published Ireland's Abbey Theatre, the first full-length history of the company.